ubccpsc/310/docs/26w1/project/index.md

 ## Why the code is the way it is

 You will open this repository and find things that make you wince.
-Before you conclude the previous team was careless, understand what actually produced it — because the same forces will be acting on you, and this is the part worth learning.
+Before you conclude the previous team was careless, understand what actually produced it, since the same forces will be acting on you.

-**They were measured on whether it worked.** Every checkpoint asked whether the endpoints returned the right answers.
+**They were measured on whether it worked.** Every deliverable asked whether the endpoints returned the right answers.
 None of them asked whether the next change would be cheap.
 So when a deadline got close — and they always do — the rational move was to make it work, and design lost every time it competed with shipping.